Skip to main content

 Method 3: Using a Script

-Here is a script for installing Go in your Linux instance.
-You can also use this scrpit if you're running WSL on your Windows machine.
+This script can be used for installing Go in your Linux instance.
+You can also use this script if you're running WSL on your Windows machine.

 #!/bin/bash